Distributionally Robust Optimal Allocation with Costly Verification: Introduction

-The Pareto robustly optimal mechanisms form a small subset of the family of all robustly optimal mechanisms, and they are the only robustly optimal mechanisms of practical value.
-Indeed, any other robustly optimal mechanism unnecessarily sacrifices performance under at least one distribution in the ambiguity set.
-Seeking Pareto robustly optimal mechanisms is therefore a natural goal.
-By identifying Pareto robustly optimal {\em favored-agent} mechanisms, we also establish a bridge to the classical theory of allocation with costly verification \cite{ben2014optimal}.
-On the methodological front, we develop a new {\em spatial induction} technique for proving Pareto robust optimality.
-This technique exploits the lack of locality of the incentive compatibility constraints in our robust mechanism design problem.
-In fact, while the constraints of standard adjustable robust optimization problems are {\em local} in the sense that they are separable with respect to different uncertainty realizations, the incentive compatibility constraints of our robust mechanism design problem are {\em non-local} in the sense that they couple the allocation probabilities of any feasible mechanism across different types.
-We exploit this non-locality to prove the Pareto robust optimality of a judiciously chosen favorite agent mechanism as follows.
-For the sake of contradiction, we first assume that there exists another feasible mechanism that Pareto robustly dominates the chosen favorite agent mechanism.
+On a high level, our proof strategy can be explained as follows.} For the sake of contradiction, we first assume that there exists another feasible mechanism that Pareto robustly dominates the chosen favorite agent mechanism.
 Second, we use spatial induction to prove that both mechanisms must generate the {\em same} payoff in {\em every} scenario in the type space.
 To this end, we partition the type space into disjoint subsets that are tailored to the problem data and---in particular---to the ambiguity set at hand.
 We then use elementary arguments to prove that the two mechanisms generate the same payoff in every scenario in a first (particularly benign) subset; this is the {\em base step} of our spatial induction.
 Next, we use the non-locality of the incentive compatibility constraints to relate any scenario in the second subset to a scenario in the first subset of the type space.
 Exploiting our knowledge that the two mechanisms generate the same payoff throughout the first subset, we can then prove that they also generate the same payoff throughout the second subset.
 This is the first {\em induction step}.
 We then iterate through the remaining subsets of the type space one by one and apply each time a similar induction step that exploits the non-locality of the incentive compatibility constraints.
 This eventually proves that both mechanisms generate the same payoff throughout the {\em entire} type space, which contradicts the initial assumption that the prescribed favorite-agent mechanism is Pareto robustly dominated by some other mechanism.
 Hence, it is Pareto robustly optimal.
 Increasingly involved versions of this conceptual proof strategy based on spatial induction will be used to analyze support-only ambiguity sets as well as Markov ambiguity sets with and without independent types.